the-argus/pyweek31/README.md

 python run_game.py
 ```

+## How To Play

+Spacebar to use jetpack.
+WASD to move.
+Use the flames from your jetpack to damage enemies.

 ## Style

 For style we use `black` a tool to auto format the code, use it with: